cosmicjs/javascriptframework/README.md

 ## Cosmic

-javascriptframework.org is built and maintained by [Cosmic](https://www.cosmicjs.com), a headless CMS to manage content for static websites and apps.
+javascriptframework.org is built and maintained by [Cosmic](https://www.cosmicjs.com), a headless CMS to manage content for JavaScript websites and apps.

 ## License